learn-co-curriculum/ruby-object-attrs-readme/README.md

 ### Syntactic Vinegar vs. Syntactic Sugar

 The first reason is a stylistic one but it is important.
 As object-oriented Rubyists, we care about our program's readability and design.
 The above method is ugly.
-It not only contains a verb, but it places that verb at the end of the method name.
+It it places a verb at the end of the method name.
 The weird grammar of this method should remind us not to use it.

 ### Exposing Literal Variables vs. Abstracting Attributes

-The `instance_variable_get` method depends on a literal, concrete variable, `@name`.
+The `instance_variable_set` method depends on a literal, concrete variable, `@name`.
 It exposes it directly to the person executing our code.
-This is a bad practice because it forces our program to rely directly on the `@name` variable.
-Why is this so terrible?
+This is bad practice becuase it forces our program to rely direclty on the `@name` variable.
+What is this so terrible?
 Let's take a look at the following use case:

 For example, Kanye (who by the way has commissioned you to write this amazing Person class program) has decided that our program should store both a first and last name.
 Let's do a quick refactor of our Person class.

-We'll initialize our people with both a first and last name and write setter and getter methods for first and last name.
+We'll initialize our `Person` instances with both a first and last name.

 ```ruby
 class Person